-Before California Wildfire Devastates Farm, Family Races To Save Animals
+As California Wildfire Neared, A Family Raced To Save Its Animals

 Samantha Hull had less than 30 minutes to pack up her life.